cofoundry-cms/Cofoundry.Docs/src/Getting Started/Sample Projects.md

 - Web Api and use of `IApiResponseHelper`
 - Structuring commands and queries using CQS
 - Multiple related custom entities - Cats, Breeds and Features
-- A member area with a sign-up and login process
+- A member area with a registration and sign in process
 - Using an entity framework DbContext to represent custom database tables
 - Executing stored procedures using `IEntityFrameworkSqlExecutor`
 - Integrating custom entity data with entity framework data access